Python list contains

-This article will explain 4 different ways to check if a list contains an element or if an item exists in a list or not.
+This article will explain 4 different ways to check if a python list contains a value or if an item exists in a list with example programs.

 List may be of numbers, strings, floats etc.